 Our IOT4ITS framework promotes a smooth flow of information and flows properly from the IoT sensors to the management system and ends up with the Intelligent Transport System (ITS) infrastructure.

 The use of Cloud Microservices makes measurements and information widely available for higher levels so that APPs developers can use them for multiple applications.

 Meteorological models (wind, rain, humidity, etc.) together with predictive algorithms on pollutants and meteorological agents help the system to predict adverse weather conditions that can cause slipping of the asphalt thus avoiding aquaplaning.
 The information obtained is managed through Infobroker Midlleware which will send messages to vehicles, e.g. reduce the speed in case of problems of poor visibility and / or air quality when the quantity of atmospheric pollutant concentrations and the noise level reaches critical thresholds.

 The greater the scope of application, the more crucial it will be to provide correct information to devices distributed along the way.
-The combined use of the Infobroker Midelleware and the NDF (Network Defined Software), installed on IOT / ITS devices, will allow the packages to be bestowed appropriately to the relevant RSU (Road Side Units) resources.
+The combined use of the Infobroker Midelleware and the SDR(Software Defined Radio), installed on IOT / ITS devices, will allow the packages to be stowed appropriately to the relevant RSU (Road Side Units) resources.

 This scenario could be very useful to avoid the duplication of infrastructures and the overload of sensors and radio objects along roads, highways and highways and to meet the market demand that requires the development of new technologies and algorithms that are increasingly performing and able to provide answers.
 Rapids to augmented reality devices (transactions, information-navigation, emergency calls, essential medical support, etc.) to drones and robots for parcel delivery, self-driving vehicles, pedestrians and much more.